Violets-puragtory/Violets-Purgatory.dev/README.md

 Violet's Purgatory is a website filled to the brim with whatever I feel like adding!
 Currently, the stable version can be found at https://violets-purgatory.dev and the beta (based on the dev branch) can be found at https://beta.violets-purgatory.dev

-We also have an API, which can be located at https://api.violets-purgatory.dev, which is currently very under developed, but will continue to have updates for features I see fit.
+We also have an API, which can be located at https://api.violets-purgatory.dev, which is currently under developed, but will continue to have updates for features I see fit.

 # How it works